etoews/customerco-api/README.md

 ### Errors
 * Rich error messages are one of the most crucial and most overlooked aspects of good API design.
 * Good error messages should include possible remediation steps and links to helpful resources like documentation and support.
-* This work is based on my work on the [Error spec for OpenStack] (http://specs.openstack.org/openstack/api-wg/guidelines/errors.html), which was largely informed by the [Error spec for JSON API](http://jsonapi.org/format/#errors)
+* This work is based on my work on the [Error spec for OpenStack](http://specs.openstack.org/openstack/api-wg/guidelines/errors.html), which was largely informed by the [Error spec for JSON API](http://jsonapi.org/format/#errors)
 * This is specified and documented in [types]types.raml) in the Error type.
 * **Decision**: Enable rich error messages